Processors reference

 - Search expression in Lumi query syntax

-- Type of mapping to perform, whether a value mapper or attribute mapper
+- Value to map, whether a static value or source attribute

-- For a value mapper, a static value
+- A value mapper maps from a static value unconditionally.

 Example